bgandon/rootfses-boshrelease/README.md

         bosh upload blobs

+10. Remove the old blob reference from `config/blobs.yml` and just leave the new one.
+Then commit the new blob reference to git.

+        emacs config/blobs.yml
+        git commit -am "Uploaded new blob 1.49.0"

-10. At the root of the release directory, create a dev release to test the result, using the same version as in `prepare` and `packaging` above.
+11. At the root of the release directory, create a dev release to test the result, using the same version as in `prepare` and `packaging` above.

-        cd ../..
-        bosh create release --with-tarball --name rootfses --version 1.48.0
+        bosh create release --with-tarball --name rootfses --version 1.49.0

-11. Upload your dev created release to your BOSH director.
+12. Upload your dev created release to your BOSH director.

-        bosh upload release dev_releases/rootfses/rootfses-1.48.0.tgz
+        bosh upload release dev_releases/rootfses/rootfses-1.49.0.tgz

-12. Update your diego deployment to use the new `roofs` version you just uploaded.
+13. Update your diego deployment to use the new `roofs` version you just uploaded.

         releases:
           - name: rootfses
-            version: 1.48.0
+            version: 1.49.0

-13. Test deployment with `bosh deploy`.
+14. Test deployment with `bosh deploy`.
 If it fails, find the problem and when you know what to fix, reset your release with `bosh reset release`, make your fixes.
-Then rollback your deployment manifest, deploy it back with `bosh deploy` and when the dev release is no more used by any deployment (which you can check with `bosh releases`) then delete it with `bosh -n delete release rootfses 1.48.0` and go back to step #10.
+Then rollback your deployment manifest, deploy it back with `bosh deploy` and when the dev release is no more used by any deployment (which you can check with `bosh releases`) then delete it with `bosh -n delete release rootfses 1.49.0` and go back to step #10.

-14. Create a final release out of your dev release.
+15. Create a final release out of your dev release.

-        bosh -n create release --final --name rootfses --version 1.48.0
+        bosh -n create release --final --name rootfses --version 1.49.0

-15. Commit your final release to git and tag it properly.
+16. Commit your final release to git and tag it properly.

         git add .
-        git commit -m "Created final 'rootfses' release version 1.48.0" git tag v1.48.0
+        git commit -m "Created final 'rootfses' release version 1.49.0" git tag v1.49.0
         git push
         git push --tags